Miami Carnival 2021

 I booked this trip extremely last minute.
 Literally a week before Carnival weekend on October 1st.
 What’s funny is that I was going back and forth like Aaliyah on whether or not I should go.
 Now while I pulled it off flawlessly and absolutely everything worked out in my favor, I would actually not recommend doing this for a few reasons (unless you’re okay with paying more than usual) I’ll explain further:

-1. If you want to play mas or join a troop for J’ouvert, it’s best to book early as possible before everything gets sold out and it will sell out quickly.
+1. If you want to play mas, not pay too much for events, or join a troop for J’ouvert, it’s best to book early as possible before everything gets sold out and it will sell out quickly.

 2. Number one goes for airfare and hotel stay also.
 I got blessed because my airfare wasn’t that much at all.